davefl67-dev/seventh-fleet-training/README.md

 ## The Elevator Pitch

-This framework updates Seventh Fleet training for a Second Life roleplay environment.
+This framework updates Seventh Fleet training for a Second Life® roleplay environment.

 Foundational knowledge is handled off-world through short LMS modules.
 In-world time is reserved for scenario-based training focused on interaction, decision-making, and roleplay value.
 The goal is to keep standards clear and credible without overloading members or instructors.